nuxeo/tools-nuxeo-ftest/README.md

   * `NUXEO_CONF`: if set, takes precedence over nuxeo.conf and default values
   * `NX_JAVA_HOME`: if set, the server will use this as Java home instead of `JAVA_HOME`

-### Maven parameters

-  Two Maven profiles are taken in account when setting nuxeo.home: "tomcat" or "jboss".

 ### Java parameters

   The following Java parameters may be given from the command line (with `-DsomeParam=someValue`)